min2ha/ukwa-site/content/target/4559/index.en.md

   "subject": "Nelson Mandela"
 }

-# Bishop of Oxford: Nelson Mandela: Statement from Bishop John

 <p>Statement by the bishop of Oxford, the Rt Revd John Pritchard, released on 6 December 2013.</p>